Breaking the Habit (song): Music video

-The music video for "Breaking the Habit" was animated by Studio Gonzo; it was directed by Joe Hahn and co-produced by Eric Calderon.
+The music video for "Breaking the Habit" was animated by Gonzo; it was directed by Joe Hahn and co-produced by Eric Calderon.
 It uses an anime stylization which was supervised by Kazuto Nakazawa, who had previously directed the animated segment of Quentin Tarantino's Kill Bill: Volume 1 among other things.
 The video was shot of the band performing the song and was later rotoscoped.
 The video has gone on to be a favorite amongst MTV viewers, going as far as winning the 2004 MTV VMA Viewer's Choice Award.

 As the video begins, a deceased man is shown lying on a car's roof.
 The surrounding area has been taped off and is littered with investigating police officers as well as onlookers.
 The video cuts to another character, a girl who breaks a mirror, then writes "I'm nothing" onto a sheet of paper.
 She picks up a shard of glass, clenches it in her hand, and smears her blood on the note.
 Throughout the different scenes, a wisp of smoke meanders around the characters as their stories play out, and the human face of Chester Bennington singing the song flashes various times.
 Another character is a young woman throwing tomatoes at a man.
 At a point, the ubiquitous smoke drifts over the deceased man's body and enters his mouth, and the video begins to seemingly rewind itself, the woman throwing tomatoes at the man who is her husband or boyfriend, is shown coming home to see the man with another woman in bed suggesting they just had sex.
 The body of the deceased man begins to rise, falling in reverse, towards the roof of a tall building.
 It is revealed that the body is that of Chester, who had apparently fallen to his death.
 Upon landing on the roof, he joins with the rest of the band in performing the remainder of the song.

-As of February 2023, the music video for "Breaking the Habit" has over 286 million views on YouTube.

 There is also a second music video, titled "Breaking the Habit (05.28.04 3:37 PM)", showing the band in their studio performing the song.
 The video was directed by Kimo Proudfoot and is available on the Breaking the Habit DVD.